 - If it’s showing ‘Manual,’ please change it to automatic, restart your iPhone and then check if you can access the Apple Store or iTunes with your Apple ID

-- If it’s already on Set Automatically, toggle this setting off and then back on
+- Already on Set Automatically?
+Toggle this setting off and then back on

 - Sometimes with most electronic devices that require credentials, simply logging out and logging back in does the trick.